tarantool/doc/doc/concepts/data_model/value_store.rst

     :end-before: configure_space_end
     :dedent:

+To use a default value for a field, skip it or assign `nil`:

+..  literalinclude:: /code_snippets/test/default_values/explicit_default_test.lua
+    :language: lua
+    :start-after: insert_ok_start
+    :end-before: insert_ok_end
+    :dedent:

 Any Lua object that can be evaluated during the ``space_object.format()`` call may be used as a default value, for example: